The DSSG Earmarks Dataset

 Where Do I Download the Dataset?

-You can find the dataset in CSV format here.
+You can find the datasets here:

 How Do I Use the Dataset?